-(ψ/Q) = atmospheric dilution factor for puff release (s/m3) (see Attachment C)
+$(\psi/Q)$ = atmospheric dilution factor for puff release (s/m) (see Attachment C)

-f = fraction of time that the wind blew toward the EA (Figure 4-8)
+f = fraction of time that the wind blew toward the EA (Figure 4-7)

-Br = breathing rate (m3/s)
+$Br = breathing rate (m^3/s)$

-(RF) = respirable fraction of the source aerosol (<10 μm)
+RF = respirable fraction of the source aerosol (<10 $\mu$ m)

-4.4.1.4 Radionuclide Intake Derivation
+4.4.1.4 RADIONUCLIDE INTAKE DERIVATION

-The intake calculation assumed a breathing rate of 2,400 m3/yr.
+The intake calculation assumed a breathing rate of 2,400 m/yr.
 The isotopic content in the uranium emissions varied based on the type and form of uranium that was processed in various plants and during different periods.

-For purposes of dose reconstruction, the assumption was made that through 1964 all uranium that was processed at FMPC was enriched in 235U to a level of 1%.
+For purposes of dose reconstruction, the assumption was made that, through 1964, all uranium processed at FMPC was enriched in U to a level of 1%.
 After 1964, all uranium was assumed to be 2% enrichment (NIOSH 2007b, p.
 48).
 Table 4-13 lists the primary assumptions for FMPC uranium enrichments and the isotopes that are associated with these enrichments.